I'm glad you're here. Understanding who handles your property assessments matters, so I want to show you exactly what I bring to this role.

 📈 Experience You Can't Fast-Track

 The tax roll happens once a year.
 Mastering the timing, dependencies, and risks takes years of repetition.
 I've been consulted by other assessors in Oregon on complex calculations and new procedures.
-That institutional knowledge protects you-and it can be learned quickly, it takes years.
+That institutional knowledge protects you-and it can't be learned quickly, it takes years.

 🛡️ Leadership Without a Learning Curve